Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part4/_index.md

 - unit-testing
 - caching
 - security
-title: Introduction to Spring Boot - part 4
+title: Introduction to Spring Boot - Part 4
 ---

 We are going to work on Spring boot **Caching** and **Security** for this project

 ## Caching

-Continuing with {{% contentlink path="projects/java-specific/introduction-to-spring-boot/part-1" %}} for the **User** we are going to add **security** and **caching** on the application and we will use test to see if the application does what we want it to.
+Continuing with {{% contentlink path="projects/java-specific/introduction-to-spring-boot/part1" %}} for the **User** we are going to add **security** and **caching** on the application and we will use test to see if the application does what we want it to.

 **Step 1**